Stomach Pain When Breathing: Causes And When To See A Doctor

 - coughing

-Other pleural disorders involve the buildup of gas, fluid, or blood within the pleural space, which is the area between the two layers of the membrane.
+Other pleural disorders, such as pleural effusion and pneumothorax, involve the buildup of gas, fluid, or blood within the pleural space, which is the area between the two layers of the membrane.

-These disorders can cause symptoms that are similar to those of pleurisy, together with:
+These disorders may cause symptoms that are similar to those of pleurisy, along with:

 - rapid heart rate